jitsecurity-cto/java-risk-demo/README.md

 1. Apply the `codebuild` Terraform template in the `Dev` workspace.
 (We perform the build in the `dev` account because we already have very good build infrastructure set up there).
-2. Download the `java-risk-demo.jar` file, which was built, into your workstation.
+2. Download the `app.war` file, which was built, into your workstation.
 3. Apply the `app` Terraform template in the `demo` workspace.
 Use `-var app_file=` to specify the path to the JAR file you downloaded.
 4. Grab the values of the Terraform outputs.
 You'll need them later.
 (Use `terraform output` to show them again)